Personal Insurance to Help Protect Students Away at School

 Discussing the risks will help your child avoid potentially ruinous situations, and considering fairly simple insurance solutions will help protect them in the event of a loss.
 Then they can enjoy the experience and focus on their education and you will be relieved of some worries as well.

 Potential liability scenarios are incredibly varied and determining appropriate coverage is an important decision.
 Sending your child away to school is a significant life event that can have various implications on your insurance program and their financial future.
-Contact a Marsh PCS Personal Risk Advisor to discuss your family’s personal insurance needs.
+Contact an MMA PCS Personal Risk Advisor to discuss your family’s personal insurance needs.